cakeio-unreal/cakeio-unreal.github.io/docs/files/native.md

     UE_LOG(LogTemp, Warning, TEXT("Failed copying file to dest dir."))
 }
 ```
-Sometimes we might want to copy a file with a new name, and for that we can use `CopyFileAliased`.
+Sometimes we might want to copy a file but give the copied file a different name, and for that we can use `CopyFileAliased`.
 In addition to a destination path, we also need to provide a new name that the copied file should have:
 ```cpp
 FCakeFile SourceFile{ TEXT("abilities/magic/spells.db") };
 FCakePath DestDir{ TEXT("/s/other/dir") };